Princeton-CDH/startwords/content/issues/1/print-model/index.md

 ---
 type: article
-title: Print a model of the Shakespeare and Company Lending Library Membership
+title: Print a Model of the Shakespeare and Company Lending Library Membership
 order: 3
 authors:
   - Rebecca Sutton Koeser